top of page

 The Moor is a tense psychological thriller, part domestic tale, part folk tale, that pits Bronagh against her own past and present, dragging her, her baby daughter and those closest to them into something deeper than the marsh on the moor.

-Drama School Productions
+Drama School Productions:

-BE MY BABY by Amanda Whittington
+BE MY BABY by Amanda Whittington @ London Academy of Music & Dramatic Arts (LAMDA)

 What else can you offer your child, Mary?
 A Christian home?
 Financial security?
 A legitimate name?